aczw/webgpu-gaussian-splat-viewer/README.md

 ## Overview

 This project aims to implement the [3D Gaussian Splatting for Real-Time Radiance Field Rendering](https://github.com/graphdeco-inria/gaussian-splatting) paper in WebGPU.
-It specifically focuses on the rasterization pipeline of the splats, meaning I did not concern myself with the training portion or creation of these gaussians.
+It specifically focuses on the rasterization pipeline of the splats, meaning I did not concern myself with the training or creation of these gaussians.

 I heavily referenced the original paper's rasterization engine, available at [graphdeco-inria/diff-gaussian-rasterization](https://github.com/graphdeco-inria/diff-gaussian-rasterization), for this project.
 It is written in C++ and CUDA; notably, it does not use a graphics API, meaning my implementation could not be a 1:1 translation.

 The end result is an online viewer to load (theoretically) any gaussian splatting scene given the PLY file and at least one camera.
-For instance, let's grab the banana PLY file linked in the [OpenSplat](https://github.com/pierotofy/opensplat) README and try viewing it:
+For instance, let's grab the banana PLY file linked in the [OpenSplat](https://github.com/pierotofy/opensplat) README and view it:

 | ![](images/banana.png) |
 | :--------------------: |